Sing Sing Death House

 Sing Sing Death House is the second studio album by the American punk rock band The Distillers, released in 2002 on Hellcat Records.
 The song "Seneca Falls" was featured in the game Tony Hawk's Pro Skater 4 and is a reference to the Seneca Falls Convention of 1848.

 Recording and production

 Sing Sing Death House was recorded in a week.
 Production was rushed as the band was supposed to have the album completed within two weeks.
 However, after their engineer disappeared during the recording sessions, the band was forced to rush the album to meet deadlines.
 Following its completion, Epitaph delayed its release for nine months.

 Composition and lyrics

 The lyrics on Sing Sing Death House are more direct than on the band's self-titled debut album.
 This came about due to criticism of the album's nonsensical lyrics in a review written by The Village Voice, which greatly affected Brody.
-Brody called the review "scathing and hilarious and life-altering", but was grateful for the review's honestly.
+Brody called the review "scathing and hilarious and life-altering", but was grateful for the review's honesty.